-Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Bio Mom Of Zahara Begs
+Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Begs Zahara’s Biological Mom

 “Angelina has been more of a mother to her than I have ever been.
 She has been with her since she was a baby, but that does not mean I do not miss her,” Lebiso also noted.

 The biological mother said what she really wants most is to have regular contact with her daughter.
-She said that before she dies she would like her daughter to learn about her biological mother and her relatives in Ethiopia.
+She said that before she dies, she would like her daughter to learn about her biological mother and her relatives in Ethiopia.

 “I would ask Angelina to let me speak with her.
 I do not think it is too much to ask,” Mentewab continued.

-Zahara was adopted in 2005 when she was only a 3-month-old baby.
+Zahara was adopted in 2005 when she was only 3-months-old.
 Angelina Jolie is not believed to have realized the birth mother of her adopted daughter was alive until 2007 when the Ethiopian woman gave her first interview.
 There is reportedly no inclination Jolie and Brad Pitt did anything improper or illegal during the adoption proceedings.

 News of the Brad Pitt and Angelina Jolie divorce has not escaped Zahara’s biological mom.
-She said she will pray for the couple and believes they are both good parents – adding she would like for her daughter to stay with her adopted mother once the custody battle is over.
+She said she will pray for the couple and believes they are both good parents, adding she would like for her daughter to stay with her adopted mother once the custody battle is over.

 “I am not worried about Zahara in this as she will be looked after by them both.
 I know they love the children and they will not want any hurt to come to them,” Mentewab Lebiso added.

-Brad Pitt and Angelina Jolie have six children, three adopted and three biological: Maddox, Shiloh, 10, Pax, 12, and twins Vivienne and Knox, eight, and 12-year-old Zahara.
+Brad Pitt and Angelina Jolie have six children, three adopted and three biological: Maddox, Shiloh, 10, Pax, 12, twins Vivienne and Knox, 8, and 12-year-old Zahara.

 [Featured Image by Northfoto/Shutterstock]